 English is one of the official languages of Sarawak and is present everywhere, even in government.
 Nearly everyone in Kuching speaks it so communicating with the locals is not an issue.
 The Malay language uses the Latin script so it is possible to read nearly everything written in it, with some practice.
 Chinese is also widely used although it is not usually standard Mandarin.

 There are several national parcs near Kuching, the most famous being Gunung Gading.
 There are also several caves (including the Sarawak Chamber, the largest cave in the world), villages and mountains within easy reach of the city.
 I also recommend visiting the Semenggoh Natual reserve and its Orangutan.

 You can find more information about Kuching at kuchingborneo.info.

 Kuching as the next Chiang Mai

 Whether this will happen or not is completely out of my control.
 With that being said, I think the idea will appeal to many and I am convinced that those who give Kuching a chance will not regret it.
 Think about it, a city as cheap as Chiang Mai but right next to the sea and the mythical Borneo rainforest.
 A city where the air is clean and where there are no traffic jams.
 A city with delicious healthy food.
 A city with festivals and a live music culture.
 A city where you can stay for a long time without having to worry about doing visa runs.
-A city where you can live tax-free, legally.
+A city where you can live tax-free, legally, in some cases.
 A city where sports are a big deal.
 A city that is multi-cultural and where you will not be treated as an outsider.
 Sounds pretty good eh?